33 Profitable Businesses To Start With 50k in Kenya

 • Do lots of marketing to the local social media groups

-• Minimise operation costs where possible to maximise net profits
+• Minimise operation costs where possible to maximize net profits

 The Bottom Line

-The businesses I have discussed in this blog post can help you stay afloat even in tough times.
+The businesses to start with 50k in Kenya that I have discussed in this blog post can help you stay afloat even in tough times.
 You can also embrace other online side hustles if you are not available for a physical business.

 Once you start any business, keep proper records to guide you on your next business moves.